Come & discover Laguna Drive Reserve Glenmore Park NSW 2745.

 Chiswick Gardens, Corner of Wellington and Ocean Street, Woollahra

-Multi-purpose sports facility with turf wicket, two cricket nets, athletics track, four tennis courts, soccer/rugby field, exercise equipment, playground and clubhouse
+Multi-purpose sports facility with turf wicket, two cricket nets, soccer field, seven tennis courts, one multi-purpose/netball court, BBQ, playground and dog off-leash area.

 Auluba Road South Turramurra Australia

 Govett Reserve is a triangular parcel of land that contains a fenced and shaded playground.
 The playground includes a slide, swings, climbing structure and a see-saw.

 This colourful and fragrant park was designed by Landscape Consultant Stephen Whitteridge following community consultation, and completed in June 2008.

 Turramurra Seniors Centre / Community Hall is perfect for small functions and group meetings, with air conditioning, kitchen and projector screen.
 This hall can accomodate up to 70 people.
 Available to book every day, 7am – midnight.